SumukhChakkirala/Notify-ObjectDetection-RaspberryPi/README.md

 - Real-Time Object Detection: Detects objects in the webcam feed using the TensorFlow Lite model.
 - Bounding Boxes and Labels: Highlights detected objects with bounding boxes and labels.
 - FPS Display: Shows the frames per second (FPS) for performance monitoring.
+- Notification: Automatically sends a message to your WhatsApp whenever a book has been detected

 ## Requirements